anima-wg/brski-cloud/anima-brski-cloud.md

 It is assumed services are accessed at that domain too.
 As trust is already established via the Voucher, the pledge does a full TLS handshake against the local RA indicated by the voucher response.

-The returned voucher contains an attribute, "est-domain", defined in {{redirected}} below.
+The returned voucher will contain the attribute "est-domain".
 The pledge is directed to continue enrollment using the EST server found at that URI.
 The pledge uses the pinned-domain-cert from the voucher to authenticate the EST server.